datacamp/courses-introduction-to-version-control-with-git/chapter5.md

   independently on several things at once.
 This chapter shows you how to create and manage branches.

---- type:PureMultipleChoiceExercise lang:bash xp:50 key:
+--- type:PureMultipleChoiceExercise lang:bash xp:50 key:31ea650c62
 ## FIXME so that chapter will build

 <hr>